 Soufflés are, arguably, one of the most daunting desserts to undertake.
 Its structure is fragile but when you pull out a perfectly constructed soufflé, there is nothing more impressive!
 This chocolate hazelnut soufflé has all of the impressive finesse to wow anyone you make them for as well as the delectable and delicate flavor combination of chocolate and hazelnut.
 Even if you are making these for 2, you might end up eating all 4 of them!

-The thing that make soufflés so delicate and so finicky is that they have little gluten structure, which we know is the element in baking that gives a baked good strength and the ability to hold its form.
+The thing that makes soufflés so delicate and so finicky is that they have little gluten structure, which we know is the element in baking that gives a baked good strength and the ability to hold its form.
 Without gluten, they collapse.
-With soufflés you have to be super gentle with the batter, so as to not knockout any of the air incorporated in the egg whites AND you also don’t want to mess with them AT.
+With soufflés, you have to be super gentle with the batter, so as to not knock out any of the air incorporated in the egg whites AND you also don’t want to mess with them AT.
 ALL. once they’re in the oven.
 Don’t tap the ramekin to knock out all the air bubbles, you’ll have a super flat soufflé then.
 You also want to close the oven door super gently so as to not knock the soufflés down.
 I know, they’re super finicky.

 A key to making awesome soufflés is properly greasing your ramekin.
 When baking a cake, you’ll see bakers greasing their cake pans with butter and flour so that the cake releases fully from the pan.
 Well, we’re not taking the soufflé out of the ramekin, so you might be wondering why do we grease the ramekin at all?
-Well, when we grease the ramekin (and sugaring it), we’re allowing the batter to sort of climb up the ramekin when it rapidly inflated from all of the steam (think of rock climbing).
-Greasing and sugaring the ramekin acts like a support for the soufflé to get nice and tall.
+Well, when we grease the ramekin (and sugaring it), we’re allowing the batter to sort of climb up the ramekin when it rapidly inflates from all of the steam (think of rock climbing).
+Greasing and sugaring the ramekin acts as a support for the soufflé to get nice and tall.
 If you look at a deflated soufflé, you’ll see that the middle caves in first.
 This is why.

 Two super big key components to making the soufflés, that we need to touch base on are: